ArioVeisa/ArioVeisa/README.md

-Here's the updated version reflecting your details:

----

 # Hi, I'm Ario Veisa! 👋

 I am a passionate M.Tech CS student at Telkom University, driven by a curiosity for cybersecurity and web applications programming.
 My journey involves delving into these fields, exploring new ideas, and sharing my insights with the community.